Marriage Equality (Same Sex) Act 2013: Consequences

 The Court did not refer to the several same-sex marriage ceremonies that had already taken place.
 However, the Court made it clear that, since the ACT Act had never been of any effect and the Marriage Act is exhaustive, the only type of marriage that can be contracted in Australia was and is that provided in the Marriage Act.
 It follows that those ceremonies could not have created marriages.

 There can now be uniform federal law for marriages of any kind.
 The most direct way to achieve that is to amend the Marriage Act, to provide that a person's sex is not a criterion of eligibility to marry.
 The Marriage Act would retain its exclusivity, so that no state or territory would be able to legislate about marriage of any kind.
 Owing to that exclusivity, the ACT same-sex marriage act would remain inconsistent with the Marriage Act and, consequently, continue to be of no effect.

 Due to the fact the Court's ruling held the Marriage Equality (Same Sex) Act 2013 to be of no effect, the Act is regarded as being "impliedly repealed", despite having never been repealed by the Legislative Assembly.

 Aftermath

-After the Marriage Amendment (Definition and Religious Freedoms) Act 2017 was passed, the ACT Government offered free marriage certificates for couples who married there under the Marriage Equality (Same Sex) Act 2013.
+After the Marriage Amendment (Definition and Religious Freedoms) Act 2017 (Cth) was passed, the ACT Government offered free marriage certificates for couples who married there under the Marriage Equality (Same Sex) Act 2013 (ACT).